 Website: access.ucmerced.edu.

-Every student's situation and accommodation are unique, so the process for receiving accommodations and necessary documents may be different for everyone.
+Every student situation and accommodation is unique, so the process for receiving accommodations and necessary documents may be different for everyone.
 Receipt of services by SAS is determined by an SAS staff member.

 The Office for the Prevention of Harassment and Discrimination (OPHD) oversees campus compliance with the University of California and UC Merced policies prohibiting protected category discrimination and harassment (including sexual harassment and violence).
 Oversight of these policies encompasses responding to and resolving reports of harassment and discrimination from students, staff, faculty, and visitors that are related to protected class and civil rights policies.